 Information for Candidates Certified by Other Boards

-The policy information above applies only to ABIM diplomates who are seeking admission to the Hospice & Palliative Medicine Certification Examination via ABIM.
+The policy information above applies only to ABIM diplomates, or those from a Qualifying Board, who are seeking admission to the Hospice & Palliative Medicine Certification Examination via ABIM.
 Candidates from co-sponsoring boards should contact their primary certification boards with any questions regarding certification policies or eligibility to apply for admission to the examination.